 Is it healthy?

 Yes!
-My homemade crunchy peanut butter granola, is refined sugar free, using honey as the sweetener instead of sugar.
+Homemade crunchy peanut butter granola, is refined sugar-free, using honey as the sweetener instead of sugar.

 Thanks to the peanut butter, the homemade granola is also packed full of protein, which helps keep those tummies full until lunchtime.
 It's a great source of magnesium too, a nutrient that is vital for numerous chemical bodily processes, such as nerve and muscle function.